In what way does my ID and proof of funds have anything to do with my conveyancing in Bingham? What am I being asked for?

 The quickest method to check if the property is in your name, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Bingham conveyancing specialists.

 How does conveyancing in Bingham differ for new build properties?

-Most buyers of new build premises in Bingham come to us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is constructed.
-This is because new home sellers in Bingham typically buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Bingham contact us having been asked by the seller to sign contracts and commit to the purchase even before the residence is ready to move into.
+This is because house builders in Bingham typically buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Bingham or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Bingham or who has acted in the same development.